Greenhills, San Juan: Arrest of Joseph Estrada

-In 2001, following the failed impeachment trial of President Joseph Estrada and the Second EDSA Revolution that followed, President Estrada resigned from office on the afternoon of January 20, 2001.
+In 2001, following the failed impeachment trial of President Joseph Estrada and the Second EDSA Revolution that followed, Estrada resigned from office on the afternoon of January 20, 2001.
 This was followed with charges of plunder and perjury being filed against him at the Sandiganbayan, which were initially brought up at the failed impeachment trial.
 On April 24, 2001, the Sandiganbayan had ordered the arrest of Estrada, his son San Juan mayor Jinggoy Estrada, and other individuals involved in charges of plunder and graft.

 As a result, thousands of loyalists of Estrada had mobilized to Greenhills, using jeepneys and human barricades to block the police and military forces from arresting the former president, who lived inside the North Greenhills subdivision.
 The arrest warrant was eventually served the next day on April 25, 2001, as Estrada and his son Jinggoy were arrested and brought to Camp Crame for detention and processing.
 In jail, Estrada made a statement maintaining his innocence and denounced the Arroyo government's efforts to persecute him as a "violation of his human rights".
 The statement instigated loyalists to converge upon Camp Crame and EDSA, sparking the EDSA III riots from April 25 to 30, 2001.

 Proposed opening of Greenhills subdivisions

 On July 23, 2019, following President Rodrigo Duterte's plea to government officials to reclaim public roads being used for "private ends", Department of Interior and Local Government secretary Eduardo Año floated the idea of opening up the roads of gated communities to improve traffic flow during rush hours.
 Following this, San Juan mayor Francis Zamora stated that even though he himself lives in one of Greenhills' gated communities, he would be willing to fight for the proposal to open up these communities if it will help alleviate traffic flow in the city.
 However, no updates on this proposal have been reported since then.

+Days later, on July 26, 2019, Zamora signed Executive Order No. 4, prohibiting on-street parking along Club Filipino Avenue and the Annapolis, Missouri, and Connecticut Streets from 6 a.m. to 9 p.m.
+PHT.
+This repeals a city ordinance and executive order under the previous administration of Guia Gomez, which allowed one-side parking on the mentioned roads.